 '''

-decompress (data, max_output_size=0, read_across_frames=False, allow_extra_data=True) Decompress data in a single operation.
+decompress (data, max_output_size=0)

 '''

+Decompress data in its entirety in a single operation.

-This method will decompress the input data in a single operation and return the decompressed data.
+This method will decompress the entirety of the argument and return the result.

-The input bytes are expected to contain at least 1 full Zstandard frame (something compressed with ZstdCompressor.compress() or similar).
+The input bytes are expected to contain a full Zstandard frame (something compressed with ZstdCompressor.compress() or similar).
 If the input does not contain a full frame, an exception will be raised.